Check out this selection of books by LGBTQ+ authors about LGBTQ+ characters and issues.

 General Fiction

 Less – You are a failed novelist about to turn 50.
-A wedding invitation arrives in the mail: your boyfriend of the past nine years now engaged to someone else.
+A wedding invitation arrives in the mail: your boyfriend of the past nine years is now engaged to someone else.
 You can’t say yes—it would all be too awkward—and you can’t say no—it would look like defeat.
 On your desk are a series of half-baked literary invitations you’ve received from around the world.
 How do you arrange to skip town?
 You accept them all.
-Thus begins an around-the-world-in-80-days fantasia that will take Arthur Less to Mexico, Italy, Germany, Morocco, India and Japan and put thousands of miles between him and the problems he refuses to face.
+Thus begins an around-the-world-in-80-days fantasia that will take Arthur Less to Mexico, Italy, Germany, Morocco, India and Japan, putting thousands of miles between him and the problems he refuses to face.
 What could possibly go wrong?
 Winner of the 2018 Pulitzer Prize for Fiction.

 Red, White & Royal Blue – First Son Alex Claremont-Diaz is the closest thing to a prince this side of the Atlantic.
 With his intrepid sister and the Veep’s genius granddaughter, they’re the White House Trio, a beautiful millennial marketing strategy for his mother, President Ellen Claremont.
-International socialite duties do have downsides—namely, when photos of a confrontation with his longtime nemesis Prince Henry at a royal wedding leak to the tabloids and threatens American/British relations.
+International socialite duties do have downsides—namely, when photos of a confrontation with his longtime nemesis, Prince Henry, at a royal wedding leak to the tabloids and threaten American/British relations.
 The plan for damage control: staging a fake friendship between the First Son and the Prince.
 As President Claremont kicks off her reelection bid, Alex finds himself hurtling into a secret relationship with Henry that could derail the campaign and upend two nations.
 What is worth the sacrifice?
 How do you do all the good you can do?
 And, most importantly, how will history remember you?

 The Foghorn Echoes – Breaking his promise to protect Hussam, with whom he fell in love as they coped with a shared traumatic experience and devastating separation in Syria, Wassim must come to terms with the past as they both realize the secret that haunts them is not the only secret that formed them.